rgvlee/EntityFrameworkCore.Testing/README.md

 - TakeWhile
 - Indexed TakeWhile (Queryable.Select(Func\<T, int, bool\>))

 There may be more functionality that isn't supported by the in-memory provider; this is what I've discovered/added support for so far.
-If you come across unsupported functionality let me know so I can add support for it.
+If you come across anything I've missed let me know so I can add support for it.

 In addition to the above you also get all of the benefits of using a mocking framework (e.g., the ability to verify method invocation).